 Ashcroft's Programmed Instruction in Braille, Fourth Edition (APIB), formerly titled, New Programmed Instruction in Braille Instruction.
-Although I used an older edition prior to the introduction of the UEB braille code, this is the program I used when learning braille.
-It is programmed with current English Braille American Edition rules integrated, cross referenced and summarized throughout.
+Although I used an older edition before the introduction of the UEB braille code, this is the program I used when learning braille.
+It is programmed with current English Braille American Edition rules integrated, cross-referenced and summarized throughout.
 Fourth Edition revisions include the latest BANA rule changes.
-The Fourth Edition continues use of ink-printed braille for easier reading.
+The Fourth Edition continues the use of ink-printed braille for easier reading.
 Chapters and exercises are meaningful, human-interest material along with answer keys for immediate feedback and self-correction.
 Newly validated tests and answer keys facilitate learning independently or with a class and instructor.

 Becker, Roberta.
 Unified English Braille Practice Sentences.
 This book of practice sentences, available from ActualTactuals, was created by the co-author of Literary Braille Practice Sentences (with Phil Mangold).
 It is available in both print and braille and includes all UEB contractions.
 Sentences progress from simple to complex, making it easy to select appropriate exercises for individual students.
 The print book includes simulated braille on facing pages.
 The contractions are introduced one at a time where possible with sufficient repetition for mastery.
 The book progresses through all of the various types of braille contractions.

 Koenig, Wormsley, Baker, Rex.
 Foundations of Braille Literacy.
 American Foundation for the Blind (AFB), 1994.
-This resource book addresses the teaching of braille reading and writing in the context of literacy in general, the whole language approach, and the way in which print reading and writing are taught.
+This resource book addresses the teaching of braille reading and writing in the context of literacy in general, the whole language approach, and how print reading and writing are taught.
 A combination of theory and practice.
-Areas covered include: perspectives on literacy; history of literacy for people who are blind; learning process of people who are blind; changing views on teaching reading and writing; braille reading literacy; and braille writing literacy.
+Areas covered include perspectives on literacy; history of literacy for people who are blind; learning process of people who are blind; changing views on teaching reading and writing; braille reading literacy; and braille writing literacy.
 The book also covers assessment of braille literacy skills.

 Olson, Myrna R. Guidelines and Games for Teaching Efficient Braille Reading.
 American Foundation for the Blind (AFB), 1981.
 This resource book provides unique guidelines and games that can be used in adapting a general reading program to the needs of braille readers and enriching early instruction in braille.